Trap Door Theatre

-Trap Door Theatre is an American, Jeff Award-winning, avant-garde theatre company based in Chicago.
+Trap Door Theatre is an avant-garde theatre company based in Chicago, United States.
 Its focus is on European and original experimental material.

 History

 Trap Door Theatre, founded by Beata Pilch and Sean Marlow, was incorporated in 1990 as a nomadic company touring theatre in Stockholm, Berlin, Zakopane, and Paris.
 In 1994, Trap Door brought its European tradition to the United States, creating a permanent home for the company in Chicago.

 Trap Door Theatre is located in Bucktown in Chicago in a 900 sqft converted performance space which seats 45.